sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 ### Digital output pins via BNC (8 pins)

+The digital outputs will drive 5V into a 50 Ohm BNC cable, with 50 Ohm source termination; it should therefore be capable of sourcing 50 mA.

 The 8 digital outputs don't need to be clock-in capable.

 We select them from bank 34.